'I feel wonderful.' Louisville woman celebrates 107th birthday

 Five generations of the Spencer’s gathered Saturday afternoon to celebrate.

-Spencer’s great granddaughter Kela Bailey said, “Knowing that she’s here and she’s healthy, that’s just over the moon for me.”
+“Knowing that she’s here and she’s healthy, that’s just over the moon for me," Spencer’s great granddaughter Kela Bailey said.

 Despite the rain, balloons, presents, and goodie bags were also a part of her special day.